 They brought my sled back.

-This is Pitre and Bosco, yeah,That stole my vest,When they saw I had become hot, cherie,They brought my jacket back.
+This the girls of Bosco, yeah,That stole my vest,When they saw I had become hot, cherie,They brought my jacket back.

 By 1965, Abe was living in Lake Charles and became vice-president of the Southern Association of Country and Western Music.
 Years afterwards, Abe and his wife Dottie were owners of Manuel's Cajun Store in Milton, Tennessee for years.
 That store became a restaurant, and Abe Manuel Sr. found his calling.
 On summertime Friday nights at dusk, most of the town bring lawn chairs over to the restaurant, sit down in the road, and eat friend alligator and crawfish étouffée while watching the Manuels and their friends play Cajun country music on the porch.

 - In the Country of Country: A Journey to the Roots of American Music By Nicholas Dawidoff

 - May 21, 1965 Lake Charles American-Press from Lake Charles, Louisiana · Page 5

 Acadian All Star Special - The Pioneering Cajun Recordings Of J.D.
 Miller (Bear, 2011)